Appearance

 Copy to clipboard

-With the toggle icon you can deactivate/re-activate blocks to test how the prompt performs without them.
-Deactivated blocks will be grayed out and do not get included in preview and the compiled prompt.
+With the toggle icon you can mute/deactivate Blocks to test how the Prompt performs without them.
+Deactivated Blocks will be grayed out and do not get included in the preview and compiled prompt.

 The highlight action is a convenient way to quickly identify all completions that use the selected variant of the current block.
 Just click on the icon to activate/deactivate the feature.
 All completions that do not use the selected variant will be grayed out.